The Real Story About Americans Going Offshore

 Going offshore for asset protection purposes is a very intelligent and prudent move.
 Unfortunately, most people only consider this after they are ‘burned’ so to speak.
 Usually, it takes a lawsuit or legal proceeding to wake people up to the reality of doing business.
 Business is risky, in and of itself.
 If you are doing business in the US, you are doing business in a developed society with millions of lawyers willing to work on contingency fees.

 Going offshore is a great way to protect yourself from a liability standpoint for several reasons:

 Out of State, Out of Mind… I’m Just Plain Harder to Find…

 Your assets will be harder to find, and will most likely not appear in a preliminary domestic asset search.
-The way they will be able to find you is by examine your tax returns during a discovery phase of a lawsuit.
-Ideally you never reach this point because your creditor sees you are offshore and you don’t appear an attractive target because…
+The way they will be able to find you is to examine your tax returns during a discovery phase of a lawsuit.
+Ideally, you never reach this point because your creditor sees you are offshore and you don’t appear an attractive target because…

 Foreign Courts and Laws… You understand?
 Tu comprendes?
 Est-ce que tu me comprends?